Get Paid To Write About Video Games

 Reviews are also welcome, but only for games that are less than a month old and not already on the site.

 In addition, we’re specifically keen on taking on writers who are able to talk about and review the latest PC games.

 We are also able to compensate you for your hard work (read more about this here) and work with you to bring your articles to as many people as possible.
 We believe that any modern writer on the web should be able to market as well as they can write, which is something we’d be more than happy to help you accomplish.
-Bear in mind that we are small, so there’s no guarantee your article will hit the payment limit.
+Bear in mind that we are small, so there’s no guarantee your article will earn huge numbers.
 Cultured Vultures is primarily about building experience and giving advice.